MSMazaya/payable-interview-project/README.md

     ```
     npm run get-balance
     ```
-    This will then prompt you to fill in two credentials (account id and password) followed by date range selection with format DD-MM-YYYY (e.g. 20-08-2022).
+    This will then prompt you to fill in two credentials (account id and password).
 If the program is successful, it will print your current balance.